Thyroid Eye Disease : Causes, Symptoms, and Treatment 2026

 - Eye exam– The doctor will examine eye structure and function using a slit lamp microscope.
 This allows close evaluation of swelling, bulging, inflammation, and eye muscle impairment.

-- Eye movement examination– Checks function of eye muscles and degree of impairment.
+- Eye movement examination– Checks the function of eye muscles and the degree of impairment.

 - Dilated eye exam– Drops are placed in the eyes to dilate pupils, allowing examination of the optic nerve and retina.